imAIgene-Dream3D/BEHAV3D/docs/source/assistant/reference_experiment_profiles.md

    - No: continue.
 3. Can touching/merged masks cause one track ID to span disconnected regions?
    - Yes: use Bounded Propagation.
-   - No: use Fragmentation Tracking.
+   - No: use Fragmentation Propagation.
 4. When two methods are plausible, explain the topology difference and preview both.

 For btrack, derive the maximum search radius from the fastest plausible measured